Since You Can’t Keep Babies Small… Ideas for Preserving Childhood Keepsakes & Memories

 photo (12)

-That’s when I realized that my mom and I could totally turn these adorable flannel blankets into a rag quilt!
+It is quite simple to turn these adorable flannel blankets into a rag quilt!
 (Of course, I had to volunteer my mom to help with this as my sewing skills are rudimentary, at best).
 With the help of google, I found a great tutorial on how to make a rag quilt, and so the project was born!

 What to do with all those photos?!?